HelloWorldZTR/gobangbang/README.md

-# What this projext is for
+# What this project is for

 A simple five in a row game homework